monurkilinc/coursera_project/README.md

 # coursera_project
-Final Project Repository for Coursera
+This is a sample repository for the Coursera Final Project